10ANT/ArtemisShield/README.md

 * 🧠 **Predictive Intelligence (Azure ML)**: A machine learning model predicts fire intensity (FRP) and fire spread based on satellite data, giving officers a forward-looking view of a fire's potential.
 It also uses image classification to predict risk of wildfire in particular areas based on satellite imagery giving analysts key data to analyse vulnerable places and suggest environmental assistances.

 * 🎤 **Voice-to-Text Field Reporting (Azure Speech)**: Firefighters in the field can log reports using their voice.
-Azure Speech services transcribe the audio, which is then translated to appropriate languages for individual users and analyzed for key entities (locations, resources needed).
+Azure Speech services transcribe the audio, which is then analyzed for key entities (locations, resources needed) and summarized using Azure AI Language.

 * 🚨 **Real-Time Alerting (Pusher & Laravel Echo)**: Community alerts and critical updates are broadcast to all users in real-time using Pusher and Echo which allows for a speedy and easy accessibility to updated information by end users.